 flatpak uninstall net.waterfox.waterfox

-This removes the Waterfox application and its associated data from your system.
-Additionally, to also remove unused Flatpak runtimes and dependencies, run:
+This removes the Waterfox application from your system.
+To also remove unused Flatpak runtimes and dependencies that were installed with Waterfox but are no longer needed, run:

 flatpak uninstall --unused